particle-iot/app-notes/AN017-Tracker-CAN/README.md

 // This is the request we make by OBD-II.
 It's always the same and requests the engine RPM. byte obdRequest[8] = {0x02, SERVICE_CURRENT_DATA, PID_ENGINE_RPM, 0xcc, 0xcc, 0xcc, 0xcc, 0xcc};

-// How often to request the data by CAN unsigned long requestLastMillis = 0;
+// How often to request the data by CAN in milliseconds unsigned long requestLastMillis = 0;
-const unsigned long requestPeriod = 100; // 10 times per second
+const unsigned long requestPeriod = 100; // in milliseconds (10 times per second)

 // Various engine stats that we maintain int lastRPM = 0;